James Sowers' The Productize Course Review | Can It Help You Scale Your Business? + An Alternative

 What Do Students of The Productize Course Say?

-The students of The Productize Course say that the course provided them a way to get out of the billable hours.
+Students of The Productize Course say that it provided them a way to get out of the billable hours.
 According to student reviews, the community is a vital support.
 Students also mentioned how productizing saved them time for other things.

 Jared Gold, founder of Website by Tonight, highlighted the pairing within the community.
 He said they’re meeting every Tuesday to share their wins and ideas with each other.